 To get a glimpse of how clinicians assess for measles in travelers and why some of those who are eligible to receive the vaccine decline it, the team analyzed data on 40,810 people who were seen at 24 GlobalTravEpiNet clinics from 2009 to 2014.
 The clinics are part of a Centers for Disease Control and Prevention consortium.

-People without evidence of measles immunity, through a blood test or documented measles infection, or those born before 1957 are recommended to receive two doses of measles, mumps, and rubella (MMR) vaccine before international travel.
+People without evidence of measles immunity, through a blood test or documented measles infection, or those born after 1957 are recommended to receive two doses of measles, mumps, and rubella (MMR) vaccine before international travel.

 The researchers found that 6,612 (16%) were eligible to receive the MMR vaccine, but 53% of them were not vaccinated at the travel clinic visit.
 Of the people who weren't vaccinated, 1,689 refused, with 74% of them saying they were not worried about the disease.